-- the Critical Infrastructure Section) the Critical Infrastructure section was used to identify those infrastructure components in Ware that have been identified as crucial to the function of the Town; also, this resource was used to identify special needs populations as well as potential emergency shortcomings. - identify the natural context within which the Town mitigation planning would take place.
+- CM The Ware Comprehensive Emergency Management Plan (particularly the Critical Infrastructure Section) - the Critical Infrastructure section was used to identify those infrastructure components in Ware that have been identified as crucial to the function of the Town; also, this resource was used to identify special needs populations as well as potential emergency shortcomings. - The Ware Open Space and Recreation Plan this Plan was used to identify the natural context within which the Town mitigation planning would take place.
 This proved useful insofar as it identified water bodies, rivers, streams, infrastructure components (i.e. water and sewer, or the lack thereof), as well as population trends.
 This was incorporated to ensure that the Town's mitigation efforts would be sensitive to the surrounding environment.
 During the OSRP update, the Town can use the work of the PDM Plan to incorporate identified hazard areas into open space and recreation planning.
-This could either take the form of acquiring parcels of land that are currently undeveloped, but situated within an identified hazard area, as permanent open space, thereby minimizing the likelihood that critical infrastructure components will be constructed in an area prone to damage from natural hazards. - Management Plan for the Town of Ware in 2007 to help maximize retention of working Open Space.
-This is incorporated into hazard mitigation when it serves the purpose of minimizing development in hazard areas. - Ware Community Development Plan-this Plan was used to identify any action items that might prove successful, based on previous planning efforts. - Ware Zoning Bylaw The Town's Zoning Bylaw was used to gather identify those actions that the Town is already taking that are reducing
+This could either take the form of acquiring parcels of land that are currently undeveloped, but situated within an identified hazard area, as permanent open space, thereby minimizing the likelihood that critical infrastructure components will be constructed in an area prone to damage from natural hazards. - The Pioneer Valley Planning Commission developed a Forest Management Plan for the Town of Ware in 2007 to help maximize retention of working Open Space.
+This is incorporated into hazard mitigation when it serves the purpose of minimizing development in hazard areas. - Ware Community Development Plan-this Plan was used to identify any action items that might prove successful, based on previous planning efforts. - Ware Zoning Bylaw The Town's Zoning Bylaw was used to gather identify those actions that the Town is already taking that are reducing the potential impacts of a natural hazard (i.e. floodplain regulations) to avoid duplicating existing successful efforts.

-- the potential impacts of a natural hazard (i.e. floodplain regulations) to avoid duplicating existing successful efforts. - vas used to insure that the Town's PDM was consistent with the State's Plan.
+Cost Draft State of Massachusetts' Multi-Hazard Mitigation Plan - This plan was used to insure that the Town's PDM was consistent with the State's Plan.